Sunday, June 06, 2010

 Listening Song: Gather at the River

-By Point of Grace on their album, The Whole Truth and WOW 2001 (pictured)
+By Point of Grace on their album, Point of Truth (pictured at left) and on WOW 2001.

 Listening Song: Fat Boy